Past Productions

 A touching and hilarious comedy about an actress making her farewell performance…

 Based on the hit TV series written by Jeremy Lloyd and David Croft, the story follows the adventures of René Artois, a café owner in the town of Nouvion in German occupied France.
+Surrounded by German Officers, the Gestapo, Resistance fighters, amorous waitresses, escaped Allied airmen and a British agent disguised as a Frinch polossman (oops, French policeman), René tries to please everyone with hilarious results.

-Adapted for the stage by Mike Poulton By arrangement with Nick Hern Books
+Adapted for the stage by Mike Poulton

 Lord Arthur Savile, although not overburdened with brains, is the perfect, well-bred gentleman engaged to the lovely Sybil Merton and is looking forward to a life of eternal happiness.

 Described as a “hail of fun and frolic” by the New York Times, the original New York Production won four Outer Critics Circle Awards including Best Off Broadway Musical.
+With book, music and lyrics written by Dan Goggins, it has now been updated to the Mega Musical version, making this mixture of review/comedy/musical bigger and wackier than it was before!

 A group of extraordinary women, members of a very ordinary Yorkshire WI, persuade one another to pose for a charity calendar with a difference.
+Overcoming their initial reserve and riding the wrath of the outraged WI, the friends drop their dressing gowns, their modesty spared only by artfully placed cakes, knitting and flower arrangements.
+But as media interest snowballs, the Calendar Girls find themselves exposed in ways they’d never expected.

 Reed Chandler is just about to be elected as President of the USA when he dies in the arms of a young lady.
 Violet, his wife, is so enraged at missing her chance to be the First Lady that she decides to groom her layabout son Cal for the Presidency.
-As Violet so eloquently puts it ‘If I can’t be
+As Violet so eloquently puts it ‘If I can’t be the wife of the President, you can bet your ass I’ll be his mother’.

-After midnight before dawn: “Six prisoners, one witch, no hope” Interior Designs: “An interior decorator with designs of his own”
+“An interior decorator with designs of his own”

 Produced By Emily Connell